Ireland's qualifying campaign sinking, coach under pressure - WHIZ News

-Ireland’s only taste of Qatar might well be in Tuesday’s friendly with the World Cup hosts.
+Ireland’s only taste of Qatar might well be in Tuesday’s friendly with the World Cup host.

 Ireland is not only at the bottom of Group A, it’s also winless in 10 games since Stephen Kenny became coach last year.
-Despite a qualifying campaign already in tatters, the chairman of Ireland’s soccer association voiced his support for Kenny as the team left Sunday for the friendly against Qatar in Hungary.
+Despite a qualifying campaign already in tatters, the chairman of the Football Association of Ireland voiced his support for Kenny as the team left Sunday for the friendly against Qatar in Hungary.

 It won’t count in the standings, but a victory over Qatar could at least stem the bleeding, especially if it showcases the fluid, possession-based soccer that made Kenny an appealing hire.
 Anything else increases the already considerable pressure on the coach.